 Wonder Calls in Our National Parks

 From trail maintenance and developing new wildlife viewing areas to restoring habitats and native populations of fish and wildlife, the National Park Foundation supports a variety of projects in parks that protect the natural resources found in parks.
-In 2019 alone, the National Park Foundation supported the building and maintenance of 420 miles of trails, protected the habitat of 14 species, restored 190 miles of waterways, and planted over 71,000 trees and vegetation.
+In 2020 alone, NPF helped protect 27 different wildlife species, planted nearly 50,000 plants and trees, protected more than 1,300 acres of lands, and removed more than 40,000 pounds of trash and litter from parks.
 These vital efforts will continue to ensure that these treasured places continue to be protected and enjoyed for generations to come.

 Our national parks also interpret and honor our collective history.
 They preserve the stories of the communities that lived in the pueblos in the southwest and the soldiers at Bunker Hill as well as the "Rosies" during World War II and the heroes of Flight 93.
 They tell the story of our nation’s journey, with all its struggles and triumphs.
 It’s a story written at Independence Hall, where we reached for high ideals, and the times we fell far short, such as the massacre at Sand Creek and the internment camps at Manzanar National Historic Site.

 “History is not a track of simple stories.
 It is being able to see nuances and distinctions, being able to think critically and analyze, and history is about the past, but it as much about the present as it is the past.” – Dr. Sylvia Hollis, NPS Mellon postdoctoral fellow in gender and sexuality